 I even witnessed patients help feed other patients in COVID bays which was both heartwarming and harrowing.
+2. Spending Review 2020: Priorities for

 We have to acknowledge that the pandemic may have highlighted better, more effective, ways of working.
 Teams have found innovative ways to incorporate remote working, training and teaching.